Sen. Hagerty: Cadet Nurse Corps veteran status bill should be debated in the US Senate

 The legislation says, “Such individuals are not entitled to Department of Veterans Affairs benefits aside from those related to burials and memorials.
 The bill also authorizes DOD to produce a service medal or other commendation, memorial plaque, or grave marker to honor the individuals.”

-But while Senator Hagerty is supporting debate on the legislation, his spokesman stopped short of offering his full support saying he’s “reviewing it carefully to determine whether if serves in the best interest of our honorable service members.”
+But while Hagerty is supporting debate on the legislation, his spokesman stopped short of offering his full support, saying he’s “reviewing it carefully to determine whether it serves in the best interest of our honorable service members.”